alipouw13/appureviewbankingdemo/README.md

     - Populate the glossary with terms relevant to banking.
 5. Integrated Systems:
     - Ensure integration with Microsoft Fabric for showcasing downstream use cases.

+## Notes
+_Please note this repo is still being updated.
+Feel free to propose suggestions!_